supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 I cropped the image but you can view the original [here](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f7/Cynefin_framework_by_Edwin_Stoop.jpg/1920px-Cynefin_framework_by_Edwin_Stoop.jpg).

 What was very powerful in this image was "**the art of learning how to play**".
 This had HUGE implications for me!
 Child who never kicked a football approaches it, kicks it, gets feedback and adjusts!
-He observes and adapts!
-For some reason this idea was very impactful to me, it just aligned so well with everything I knew.
-Also "The path will be created with every step" is so good.
+He observes and adapts and is not afraid of not knowing what will happen!
+There is just something very beautiful about this, after being schooled for so many years and everything I knew revolved around direct instructions from teachers and parents.
+This is so impactful because it fighted (and won) my past life strategy how I should plan everything and I should always have step-by-step guidelines on things an so forth...
+**"The path will be created with every step"** (rather than following some predetermined steps).
+BEAUTIFUL!